About CIN

 CIN is made up of these types of participants:

 - Members are anyone engaged or interested in health improvement who has subscribed to the CIN newsletter.
-Members have access to curated resources and opportunities for learning and capacity building.
+Members have access to curated resources and opportunities to participate in CIN technical assistance to support learning and capacity building.
 Anyone can be a member.
+Sign up here!

-- Partners are health care providers, payers, and supporters (HCOs) and community-based organizations (CBOs).
-Partners engage in a shared governance model, define priorities for learning and action, co-design network activities, and advance the network’s aim across the health care ecosystem.
-Partners are selected through an application process every two years.
+- Partners are health care providers, payers, and supporters (HCOs) and community-based organizations (CBOs) working to improve health care and health outcomes in California.
+Partners define priorities for learning and action, co-design network activities, convene regularly, have priority access to CIN technical assistance, and participate affinity groups Partners are selected through an application process every two years.
 See the list of partners.

-- Managing partners are a subset of partners who make up the leadership structure.
+- Managing partners are a subset of partners who make up the leadership structure as part of the shared governance model of CIN.
 Alongside CHCF and the Healthforce Center program office, managing partners set strategy and allocate resources that contribute to the overall impact of CIN.
 See the roster below.

-- The program office team, based at Healthforce Center at UCSF, provides strategic and operational support for CIN and is responsible for implementing all network activities, including partner meetings, all-comer events, and knowledge sharing.
+- The program office team, based at Healthforce Center at UCSF, provides strategic and operational support for CIN; designs and implements all network activities, partner meetings, broad member events; and disseminates technical assistance and knowledge-sharing resources.
 See the roster below.

 What Programming Does CIN Offer?

-- Newsletters and podcasts to spark learning and innovation
+- Newsletters with curated resources and technical assistance (TA) opportunities to spark learning and innovation

-CIN develops three critical priority areas for each two-year cycle through a collaborative process that incorporates the strategic priorities of partners and the broader network.
-For the 2023-2024 cycle, these priority areas are:
+CIN develops three priority areas for learning and action in each cycle through a collaborative process that incorporates the strategic priorities of partners and the broader network.
+All partner meeting content, technical assistance offerings, and other network activities are rooted in these areas.
+Partners engage in co-design throughout the cycle to identify needed technical assistance in the three areas.

 See the Resources and Tools for these and earlier CIN priority areas and topics.